 In October of 2015, Kim Samuel was asked to provide the prestigious Annual McDonald-Currie lecture at McGill University.
 McGill University’s Institute for the Study of International Development (ISID) also joined as a partner of the movement and hosted a small convening with core partners for a strategy and visioning session.
-In October 2016, McGill University will host the second Global Symposium advancing outcomes and growing the movement.

 Within Canada and internationally, The Samuel Family Foundation actively engages in collaborative partnerships directed toward poverty eradication through community-led models; family support and Unified Sports for people with disabilities; preservation and celebration of culture and the arts; and innovation in medical research, healthcare delivery, environmental sustainability, education and youth empowerment.

 TakingITGlobal is one of the world’s leading networks of young people learning about, engaging with, and working towards tackling global challenges.
 TakingITGlobal empowers youth to understand and act on the world’s greatest challenges.